Rome Hotels & Guesthouses

 The Lancelot is no longer a particularly cheap hotel.
 I first visited it in 1980 when it was called Pensione Lancelot.
 At that time, I stayed there for around 2 weeks in high season and it didn’t break the bank.
 Over the years, prices have risen.
 Now, a 2-week stay in high season would cost a small fortune.

 However, this hotel has lost none of its charm and character.
 Ideally located on the Via Capo d’Africa, within sight of the Colosseum, the Lancelot and their staff provide an excellent introduction to Rome.

 The price we paid at the Hotel Lancelot was €460 for 4 nights for a double room with breakfast.
 Well over our budget, but good value for money for this charming hotel and the truly excellent breakfast (a sumptuous buffet including fresh salmon).
 Note that if you book many months in advance, you can get substantial reductions with delayed payment.

 Immediately after booking online, we received an email from the hotel giving us useful information and directions.

-Our room was well-heated (November) with a comfortable bed.
+Our room was well-heated (a requirement in November) with a comfortable bed.

-At 7.30 pm they serve a three course evening meal around traditional round tables, where you can meet fellow travellers and experience the true convivial Lancelot spirit.
+At 7.30 pm they serve a three course evening meal around traditional round tables, where you can meet fellow travelers and experience the true convivial Lancelot spirit.
 The cost for the three course meal inclusive of wine and coffee is €25 per person all inclusive.
-They also offer a special Halfboard package at a reduced rate of €18 per person per meal if you have dinner at least three times during your stay.
+They also offer a special Half Board package at a reduced rate of €18 per person per meal if you have dinner at least three times during your stay.

 If required, they can arrange for a fully licensed pick-up service from the airport to the Lancelot for €50.